Tesla 4Q earnings fall short of analyst estimates as company warns of lower sales growth this year

 The company, the letter said, is between two big growth waves, one from global expansion of the Models 3 and Y, and a second coming from the next-generation vehicle.

+He said he was not looking for “additional economics” but wanted to be an effective steward of the technology.

+Musk now owns about 13% of Tesla stock after selling of much of his stake to buy X in 2022.

-Tesla said Cybertruck deliveries will ramp up through this year.
+Tesla said the stainless-steel clad Cybertruck pickup deliveries will ramp up through this year.
 Also this year, revenue growth from energy storage should outpace the automotive business, the company said.

 “We expect the ramp of Cybertruck to be longer than other models given its manufacturing complexity,” the company said.